kudobuilder/kudo.dev/content/docs/developing-operators.md

               - nginx
 ```

 This is an operator with just one plan `deploy`, which has one phase and one step and represents the minimal setup.
-The `deploy` plan is automatically triggered when you install instance of this operator into cluster.
+The `deploy` plan is automatically triggered when you install an instance of this operator into your cluster.

 You can see that the task `nginx` references the resource `deployment.yaml`.
 KUDO expects this file to exist inside the `templates` folder.
 As the next step, create `templates/deployment.yaml`: